finite8/gooey/readme.md

 ### A bit less lazy.
 A good pattern is to break up your pages into their own subfolders.
 Just use a "_" reference and put your own "func init()" in that code to self register and away you go.
 ### I need a bit more control than that.
 The various structs are designed and ready for embedding into all sorts of places.
 You should see even by looking at the "Core" package that they often use eachothers functionality where they need it.
 OO for the win!
-You are however diving into some deeper territory, so you are going to need to documentation now.
+You are however diving into some deeper territory, so you are going to need documentation now.
 ### Comeon!
 I want MORE control.
 Fine.
 Use the interfaces.
 GOOEY ultimately does everything via its interfaces so add the functions needed to get the behaviour you want for your Components.
 However, if you haven't read the documentation yet, you are very much in that territory now.
 ### Cowards.
 Give me MORE CONTROL!